Middle School: Years 7 – 10

 - English (Language and Literature) – Language, Literature and Literacy

-- Languages (Language Acquisition) – French: Second Language, Spanish: Second Language, English as a Second Language is available in Years 7 and 8
+- Languages (Language Acquisition) – French: Second Language, Spanish: Second Language, English: Second Language is available in Years 7 and 8

 - Mathematics – Number & Algebra, Measurement & Geometry, Statistics & Probability